Near escapes in Wisconsin

 If you have big kids who are experienced water-park visitors, stay at the Wilderness, Kalahari or Great Wolf.
 If you have small kids, stay at one of the smaller and cheaper hotels with indoor water parks.

-If you like nightlife, stay downtown at the Intercontinental Hotel, which is connected to the ornate Pabst Theater and the
+If you like nightlife, stay downtown at the Saint Kate Arts Hotel, which is connected to the ornate Pabst Theater and the

 modern Marcus Center for the Performing Arts.

-The Wisconsin Center District is a few block farther and includes the Milwaukee Theatre,
+The Wisconsin Center District is a few block farther and includes the Miller High Life, the UWM Panther Arena and the Wisconsin Center.

 If you're a motorcycling couple, stay at the Iron Horse Hotel.
 If you like Irish music and food, stay at the County Clare.

 Ice caves of the Apostles.
 Walk over Lake Superior to see the magnificent mainland caves at Mawikwe Bay.
-Stay at the Foc’s’le B&B or Village Inn in Cornucopia.
+Stay at the Foc’s’le Inn or Siskiwit Bay Lodge in Cornucopia.

 There are also a lot of places to ski on the peninsula and more luxurious/romantic places to stay in Bayfield.